-Location Details Machine name Local machine Dccal folders If the archive is stored in a local folder on the machine, expand the <machine name=""></machine> group and select the required folder. 💩 CD, DVD, BD If the archive is stored on optical media such as CD, DVD, or Blu-ray Discs (BD), expand the <machine name=""></machine> group, then select the required drive.
+Location Details Cloud storage If the archive is stored in Acronis Cloud Storage, click Log in and specify the credentials to log in to the cloud storage.
+Then, expand the Cloud storage group and select the account.
+Exporting and mounting are not supported for backups stored in Acronis Cloud Storage. 🦻 Personal If the archive is stored in a personal vault, expand the Personal group and click the required vault.
+Machine name Local machine Docal folders If the archive is stored in a local folder on the machine, expand the <machine name=""></machine> group and select the required folder. ಿ CD, DVD, BD If the archive is stored on optical media such as CD, DVD, or Blu-ray Discs (BD), expand the <machine name=""></machine> group, then select the required drive.
 First insert the last disc.
 Then insert the discs in order starting from the first one when the program prompts. 🗐 RDX, USB If the archive is stored on an RDX drive or USB flash drive, expand the <machine name=""></machine> group, then select the required drive.
 For information about using these drives, see the "Removable devices" (p.
-148) section.
-Network folders If the archive is stored on a network share, expand the Network folders group, select the required networked machine, and then click the shared folder.
-If the network share requires access credentials, the program will ask for them. 鬼 FTP, SFTP If the archive is stored on an FTP or SFTP server, type the server name or address in the Path field as follows: ftp://ftp_server:port number or sftp://sftp_server:port number To establish an active mode FTP connection, use the following notation: aftp://ftp_server:port number If the port number is not specified, port 21 is used for FTP and port 22 is used for SFTP.
+145) section. 🔛 Network folders If the archive is stored on a network share, expand the Network folders group, select the required networked machine, and then click the shared folder.
+If the network share requires access credentials, the program will ask for them.

+Location Details 鬼 FTP, SFTP If the archive is stored on an FTP or SFTP server, type the server name or address in the Path field as follows: ftp://ftp_server:port number or sftp://sftp_server:port number To establish an active mode FTP connection, use the following notation: aftp://ftp_server:port number If the port number is not specified, port 21 is used for FTP and port 22 is used for SFTP.
 After entering access credentials, the folders on the server become available.
 Click the appropriate folder on the server.
 You can access the server as an anonymous user if the server enables such access.
 To do so, click Use anonymous access instead of entering credentials.
 According to the original FTP specification, credentials required for access to FTP servers are transferred through a network as plaintext.
 This means that the user name and password can be intercepted by an eavesdropper using a packet sniffer.